Protected Areas

 Bathrooms: Most have no bathrooms available, there are some exceptions Trash: Most have no garbage facilities.
 Please bring your trash home.
 Parking: Most have limited parking, or parking along ditches near area Hazards: Tripping and falling, wild animals - be prepared, bring bear spray. |

-Access: East of Bashaw 11.2 km on Highway 53.
-Located on the north side.
+Access: The site is located 11.2 km east of Bashaw on Highway 53, on the north side.

-Access: East of Bashaw 11.2 km on Highway 53.
-Located on the north side.
+Access: The site is located 11.2 km east of Bashaw on Highway 53, on the north side.

 Klassen (76.3 km)

-Situated southeast of Wetaskiwin, this conservation site showcases a landscape dominated by open fields and grasslands, with some scattered groves of bushes concentrated in the center.
-In the northeastern direction, a visible Hutterite colony can be observed.
-Within the conservation site, there is a sizable acreage which is located on the same quarter but on the east side.
-Keep in mind there may be cattle grazing the site, which can be seen from the road.
-While there are few wetlands present on-site, it may not be worth planning a dedicated trip unless you happen to be passing by.
-Noteworthy bird species that can be spotted in the area include the Black-capped Chickadee, Song Sparrow, Cedar Waxwing, and Great Blue Heron.
+Located southeast of Wetaskiwin, this conservation site features open fields and grasslands, with a few groves of bushes in the center.
+To the northeast, there's a visible Hutterite colony.
+The site includes a large open area on the east side of the same quarter.
+Cattle may be grazing on the land, which can be seen from the road.
+Although there are few wetlands, the site may not be worth a special trip unless you're passing through.
+Notable bird species in the area include the Black-capped Chickadee, Song Sparrow, Cedar Waxwing, House Wren, and Great Blue Heron.

 Partners: DUC